Osman Fazli: Shrine

-Osman Fazli's shrine is just outside the old city walls of Famagusta; in this illustration by their top left corner.
+Osman Fazli's shrine is just outside the old city walls of Famagusta; in this illustration, near the top left corner.

 In 1690 was taken to Famagusta, north east Cyprus.
 There, all he ate was a piece of bread every evening.
 He requested his pupil Ismail Hakki come from Bursa: "There is really nothing left behind apart from our wujud (existence) ...
 For eternal life there is no need to remain in the world."
 He always disliked fame and renown: "Don’t erect a türbe over me; a stone to mark the head of the grave will be enough to provide the opportunity for a prayer."
-His last request was to be buried in the open countryside around Üsküdar, Istanbul, but his exile did not permit it, so he was buried in the martyrs’ cemetery, Famagusta.
-Those who were very fond of him built a stone sarcophagus over the grave, and it later came to be enclosed in a simple annexe of a tekke.
-Now abandoned, the tekke falls into disrepair, though it was rebuilt in 1824.
+His last request was to be buried in the open countryside around Üsküdar, Istanbul, but his exile did not permit it, so he was buried in the martyrs’ cemetery, Famagusta where it was eventually lost.
+However, Seyyid Mehmet Aga, of the Celvetiye brotherhood, found his tomb and built a formal mausoleum and tekke.
+Over the centuries, it fell into disrepair, however, it was rebuilt in 1824 and today, beside a masjid, his sarcophagus lies in a simple room.

 In Cyprus he is revered by the name Kutup Osman Fazli, meaning he was the spiritual axis of worldly matters.